You are currently viewing Quick and Easy Garlic Shrimp

 In terms of size, jumbo, large, and medium are all arbitrary designations.
 Chefs purchase these tasty crustaceans according to the count per pound.
 21/25 count indicates that there are between 21 and 25 pieces per pound.

 Check out this quick video on How to Peel and Devein Shrimp – no gadgets needed!
-The black “vein” running down the back of a is actually its intestinal tract.
+The black “vein” running down the back of a is its intestinal tract.
 It can sometimes taste gritty and muddy.
 If you see an orange tube running down the back, that is roe.
 Typically, if the vein is thick I will remove it.
-Check it out.

 Rice Pilaf